 Part a (4 points): The string move instruction copies a block of information from one region of memory to another.
 This instruction can usually be used to copy up to 64KB of data with a single instruction, although admittedly, it takes a long time to execute that instruction.
 This instruction is usually accomplished by using an inner loop that copies data, increments the two pointers, and decrements the counter indicating how much more is left to copy.
-This implementation detail (the inner loop) allows the string move instruction to be stopped after some but not all of the data has been copied, in order to service and interrupt which improves interrupt latency
+This implementation detail (the inner loop) allows the string move instruction to be stopped after some but not all of the data has been copied, in order to which improves .